 Image-to-Implant: Essential Design and Manufacturing Considerations in Additive Manufacturing

-3D Printing gives implant designers an unprecedented freedom in finding an optimal design.
-The medical image-based implant design approach enables the implants to be more anatomically contoured.
-Whilst adding porous structures and surface texture can further improve biointegration1.
-This is why an increasing number of medical device manufacturers is steadily and progressively embracing Additive Manufacturing technology for personalization of orthopedic implants to achieve improved design and functionality.
+3D printing gives implant designers unprecedented freedom in finding an optimal design.
+The medical image-based implant design approach enables the implants to be more anatomically contoured while adding porous structures and surface texture can further improve biointegration1.
+This is why an increasing number of medical device manufacturers are steadily and progressively embracing additive manufacturing (AM) technology for the personalization of orthopaedic implants to achieve improved design and functionality.

 Join Materialise and EOS in this webinar to learn about essential design and manufacturing considerations for implementing personalized implants from image to print, cost-effectively at scale.

-Design & metal additive manufacturing for personalized porous implant
+- The design and metal additive manufacturing considerations for personalized porous implants

-Optimized printing and post-processing with Titanium Alloy (Ti64 Eli) lattice structures.
+- How to optimize printing and post-processing with titanium alloy (Ti64 Eli) lattice structures.

-Cost simulation & analysis with real business case
+- Cost simulation and analysis with a real business case